 This is the first of two reviews that deal with generational differences.
 I promised both my father and my mother that I would review at least one album by one of their favorite artists who aren’t on my personal favorites list.
 My mother’s request comes first, to which she would respond, “As it should.”

 Most of my pre-adult stories concerning music have focused on my father and his vast, eclectic collection containing every possible genre the human race has ever cooked up through its obsession with categorization.
-I haven’t written much about my mother’s influence on my musical tastes and perceptions, even though she’s clearly the musical genius in the family (and the most remarkable woman I’ve ever known).
+I haven’t written much about my mother’s influence on my musical tastes and perceptions, even though she’s the musical genius in the family (and the most remarkable woman I’ve ever known).

-The woman who taught her daughter how to smoke properly, fix her makeup in the European style and to conduct herself with class and grace is also an extraordinary flautist and incredibly nimble on the piano.
+The woman who taught her daughter how to smoke properly, fix her makeup in the European style and conduct herself with class and grace is also an extraordinary flutist and incredibly nimble on the piano.
 She was classically trained in France and her parents had dreams of her becoming the female Jean-Pierre Rampal, and there is no doubt in my mind she could have pulled it off.

 Now you know where that part of me comes from.